 During the initial period without drugs, a long-term drug user is likely to experience a number of both psychological and physical withdrawal symptoms.
 The body and the brain functions need a period of time to readjust to functioning without the drug present and the adjustment period can lead to various withdrawal symptoms.

 Detox necessity will depend upon a person’s medical condition, history of substance abuse and their age.
 As mentioned above, not all drug use will require a person to go through a medically supervised detox.
 Through an initial assessment with Alpha Healing Center’s medical and clinical team we will be able to determine which clients require a medically supervised withdrawal programme before starting rehab.

 While the reduction of the thirst for drugs is a great first step, it does not deal with the underlying issues of the disease of addiction including learning how to cope with craving and triggers in the future.
 In most cases, there were reasons for which people turned to drugs, whether internal or environmental, and it is important to understand the reasons behind this and how to cope in a more healthy manner in the future.

 Many addictions occur in part because of present or past experiences such as anxiety, depression, low self-esteem, physical or mental abuse or mental health disorders by which using drugs often starts as a way to mask one’s feelings about these things.
 Even after detox, these feelings persist and can put you at risk of relapse.

-During treatment at Alpha Healing Center, our clients will learn new coping skills taught by our experienced counseling staff using methods such as cognitive-behavioral therapy (CBT), 12 Steps and mindfulness therapy among others to increase the chances of long-term recovery from addiction.
+During, drug addiction treatment program in Mumbai, Gujarat, India, our clients will learn new coping skills taught by our experienced counseling staff using methods such as cognitive-behavioral therapy (CBT), 12 Steps and mindfulness therapy among others to increase the chances of long-term recovery from addiction.
 Find out more about drug rehab here.